jandiee/applifting-frontend-challenge-blog-app/README.md

-# Mighty Applifting Blog App
+# Applifting (Not That) Mighty Blog App

 ## Stack

 * React (+ webpack and other funcionality under the hood - using create-react-app script)
-* Redux - only because of the challenge specification, React Context API would be sufficient
+* Redux - only because of the challenge specification, React Context API would really be sufficient, Redux is unnecessary
 * DaisyUI + TailwindCSS for basic UI purposes without the need for any huge styling

+## Structure

+* File structure of the app is pretty straightforward.
+    * Services folder - API handling
+    * Routes folder - everything regarding routing
+    * Pages folder - top-level components that are rendered on separate pages (used for routing)
+    * Layouts folder - components used as page / app layout, such as top menu, page and content wraper etc.
+    * Components folder - all other components excluding Page components used in the app.
+Each folder inside the components folder belong to a single Page component.
+Global components used on more pages are saved separately.

 ## Problems and reasoning